-As Mr B was on study leave, we were looking for places that he could work in, while meantime I could explore or walk the dog in, and our first place to do this was at the Falls of Shin.
+As Mr B was on study leave, we were looking for places where he could work in, while meantime I could explore or walk the dog in, and our first place to do this was at the Falls of Shin.

 From the huge car park, you simply cross the road and follow the zigzag path down to the viewing platform.

 The outside space is amazing.
-It’s very spacious especially when you pull in from the small single track road, and a birds eye view of the top of the site shows that the building and walkway actually appear in the form of a salmon!
+It’s very spacious especially when you pull in from the small single-track road, and a birds-eye view of the top of the site shows that the building and walkway actually appear in the form of a salmon!

-A Highland stag greets you, there’s a huge play area, and the all important pitch and putt course which is an automatic competition between Mr B and I (he won).
+A Highland stag greets you, there’s a huge play area, and the all-important pitch and putt course which is an automatic competition between Mr B and I (he won).

 There’s a few different trails through the woodland.
 We followed this trail which partly goes through the Rosehall forest before heading toward the Achness/Cassley Falls.